top of page

 Fast forward to my first rehearsal at Georgia State University.
 Maestro Michael Palmer captivated me with his conducting.
 Introduced by my violin professor, our connection swiftly evolved into weekly conducting lessons, culminating in my role as Maestro Palmer's personal and orchestra assistant.
 Throughout the years of studying with Maestro Palmer, we focused on all dimensions of a conductor and an all-around musician.

 Music means the world to me; hardly an hour goes by without it in my life, as Gilbert K. Chesterton said; “Life exists for the love of music or beautiful things”.
 I never have to force myself to study, play, practice, or listen to it.
 Music fills my life with boundless joy, fulfillment, and profound meaning, igniting a deep-seated inspiration to share its beauty with all.
-My dream is to bring music to as many people as possible; so that, hopefully, one day, somewhere in a concert hall, a kid sitting in an “uncomfortable” chair can have their life changed forever like mine was.
+My hope is to bring music to as many people as possible; so that, hopefully, one day, somewhere in a concert hall, a kid sitting in an “uncomfortable” chair can have their life changed forever like mine was.

 Education